tdubs42/LFW212/chapter-03/chapter-03.md

 node -e "fs.mkdirSync('http-web-server')"
 cd http-web-server
 ```
-fs.mkdirSync is a built-in method for interacting with the file system and making directories synchronously
+`fs.mkdirSync` is a built-in method for interacting with the file system and making directories synchronously

+`url.parse` is deprecated